Pine tar

 Pine tar is a form of wood tar produced by the high temperature carbonization of pine wood in anoxic conditions (dry distillation or destructive distillation).
 The wood is rapidly decomposed by applying heat and pressure in a closed container; the primary resulting products are charcoal and pine tar.

 Pine tar consists primarily of aromatic hydrocarbons, tar acids, and tar bases.
 Components of tar vary according to the pyrolytic process (e.g. method, duration, temperature) and origin of the wood (e.g. age of pine trees, type of soil, and moisture conditions during tree growth).
 The choice of wood, design of kiln, burning, and collection of the tar can vary.
-Only pine stumps and roots are used in the traditional production of pine tar.
+Pine stumps and roots are used in the traditional production of pine tar.

 Pine tar has a long history as a wood preservative, as a wood sealant for maritime use, in roofing construction and maintenance, in soaps, and in the treatment of carbuncles and skin diseases, such as psoriasis, eczema, and rosacea.
 It is used in baseball to enhance the grip of a hitter's bat; it is also sometimes used by pitchers to improve their grip on the ball, in violation of the rules.

 History

+Nordic Iron Age

+Based on chemical analysis of organic residues, there are strong indications that cone-shaped pits discovered north of Uppsala, Sweden, have been used for pine tar production.
+Three of the pits have been radiocarbon dated.
+The oldest dates back to 540–380 BCE, which would make it the world's oldest known, still existing tar production facility.
+The other dates from 230–390 CE.

+Classical antiquity

+In his encyclopedic work Natural History (Naturalis Historia) the Roman naturalist and author Pliny the Elder (23/24–79 CE) describes how, in Europe, tar is produced through the destructive distillation of pine wood.
+The wood was chopped into small pieces (billets) and heated in a furnace.
+The tar was used "for coating ships and for many other useful purposes."

+17th century

+Finland

-Pine tar has long been used in Scandinavian nations as a preservative for wood which may be exposed to harsh conditions, including outdoor furniture and ship decking and rigging.
-The high-grade pine tar used in this application is often called Stockholm Tar since, for many years, a single company held a royal monopoly on its export out of Stockholm, Sweden.
-It is also known as "Archangel Tar".
+Pine tar has long been used in Nordic nations as a preservative for wood which may be exposed to harsh conditions, including outdoor furniture and ship decking and rigging.
+Tar demand surged in the 17th century as European nations began constructing naval and merchant fleets that required tar and pitch for ship waterproofing and caulking.
+In Finland, then a part of Sweden, large-scale tar production began in the early 17th century.
+By the late 17th century, tar was Sweden's third most valuable export commodity.

+North American colonies

 Tar and pitch for maritime use was in such demand that it became an important export for the American colonies, which had extensive pine forests.
 North Carolinians became known as "Tar Heels."

-Use